Azure/azure-iot-sdk-node/digitaltwins/device/devdoc/digital_twin_client.md

 **SRS_NODE_DIGITAL_TWIN_DEVICE_41_007: [** Can accept a variable number of interfaces to add via the addComponents method **]**

 ### enablePropertyUpdates
-Must be called so the property update callbacks you create for interfaces will handle updates.
+(Asynchronous) Must be called so the property update callbacks you create for interfaces will handle updates.

 **SRS_NODE_DIGITAL_TWIN_DEVICE_41_008: [** Will invoke the callback on success if provided **]** **SRS_NODE_DIGITAL_TWIN_DEVICE_41_009: [** Will resolve the promise if no callback is provided  **]**